seungkilee-cs/K-Means-Image-Compression/README.md

 ## Rust

 I've been avoiding Rust for a while, partly due to a "just write in C" mentality and partly because of my general aversion to evangelists.
 However, my [first experience](https://github.com/seungkilee-cs/spektra/blob/master/docs/fft-js_rust%2Bwasm_comparison.md) with Rust through WebAssembly was surprisingly positive and measurably faster than native JavaScript.
 After that Rust conversion therapy, I want to properly learn it as a viable tool.
 The best way to learn something new is to solve a problem you already understand, letting you focus on implementation rather than figuring out the problem itself.

-## Elixir

-Can functional programming do more than just servers?
-How would performance compare?
-Time to find out.

 ## Next Agenda